-Jaipur, Udaipur and Mount Abu Rajasthan
+Jaipur, Udaipur, and Mount Abu Rajasthan

 Rajasthan receives one of the lowest rainfall in the whole country making it ideal to be visited during July.
-It is warm but not exceedingly hot as in May & June as the monsoons have set in.
+It is warm but not excessively hot as in May & June as the monsoons have set in.
 The rains are sporadic so do not hold up your tour very much.

-As rains just make the pleasant climate to enjoy which makes it as a popular place to visit in summer to escape the scorching heat in other parts of the state.
+As rains just make the pleasant climate to enjoy which makes it a popular place to visit in summer to escape the scorching heat in other parts of the state.